hiruna72/squigualiser/docs/commands.md

    Specifies name/location of the output directory.
 A valid relative or absolute path can be provided.
 Data will be overwritten but the directory will not be recreated.
 * `--tag_name STR`
 	(optional) A tag name to easily identify the plot.
+* `-k, --kmer_length INT`
+   (optional) kmer length to consider for the base shift calculation and plotting.
 * `--plot_reverse`
 	(optional) Plot only the reverse mapped reads [default value: false].
 * `--rna`